Cyanotype: History

-The cyanotype process was discovered, and named thus, by Sir John Herschel, who in 1842 published his investigation of light on iron compounds, expecting that photochemical reactions would reveal, in a form visible to the human eye, the infrared extreme of the electromagnetic spectrum detected by his father William Herschel and the ultraviolet or "actinic" rays that had been discovered in 1801 by Johann Ritter.
-Though Johann Wolfgang Döbereiner had published in 1831 in German on the light-sensitivity of ferric oxalate, of which Herschel became aware during his visit to Hamburg, it is too lightly toned to form a satisfactory image and would require a second reaction to make a permanent print.
+The cyanotype process was discovered and named by Sir John Herschel.
+Herschel's investigation of the effects of light on iron compounds was published in 1842.
+In this investigation Herschel expected that photochemical reactions would reveal the infrared extreme of the electromagnetic spectrum, which had been detected by his father William Herschel, and the ultraviolet or "actinic" rays, that had been discovered in 1801 by Johann Ritter, in a form visible to the human eye.

+Johann Wolfgang Döbereiner had published earlier in 1831 in German on the light-sensitivity of ferric oxalate, of which Herschel became aware during his visit to Hamburg, his reaction created too lightly toned images and would require a second reaction to make a permanent print.

-Alfred Smee had in 1840 used electrochemistry to isolate a pure form of potassium ferricyanide, which he sent to Herschel, whose innovation was to use the ammonium iron(III) citrate or tartrate, then commercially available as an iron tonic and also introduced to him by Smee, for photographic purposes.
+Alfred Smee had in 1840 used electrochemistry to isolate a pure form of potassium ferricyanide, which he sent to Herschel, whose innovation was to use the ammonium iron(III) citrate or tartrate, then commercially available as an iron tonic (meant to remedy iron deficiencies) and also introduced to him by Smee, for photographic purposes.
 He mixed the ammonium ferric citrate in a 20% aqueous solution, with 16% of the potassium ferricyanide, to make the sensitizer for coating plain paper.
-Exposed to sunlight, the ferric salt is reduced, then combines with the ferricyanide to yield ferric ferrocyanidePrussian blue (also known as Turnbull's blue, or Berlin Blue in Germany).
+Upon exposure to sunlight, the ferric salt is reduced, and then combines with the ferricyanide to yield ferric ferrocyanidePrussian blue (also known as Turnbull's blue, or Berlin Blue in Germany).
 Intensifying and fixing is achieved simply by rinsing the print in water in which unexposed sensitizer and reaction products are readily soluble.

 Anna Atkins, a friend of the Herschel family, over 1843–61 and with the assistance of Anne Dixon, hand-printed several albums of botanical and textile specimens, especially Photographs of British Algae: Cyanotype Impressions, effectively the world's first photographically illustrated books.
 After the Antarctic Ross expedition (1839–1843), John Davis, artist and naturalist on the expedition, made or commissioned some cyanotypes in 1848 from seaweeds collected on the voyage.
 Also in the Antipodes, Herbert Dobbie, in imitation of Atkins, produced a book New Zealand ferns: 148 varieties, but with double-sided pages of cyanotype prints, in 1880.

 John Mercer in the 1850s used the process for printing photographs onto cotton textiles, and discovered means of toning the cyanotype violet, green, brown, red, or black.